JuwonOh/EastAsian_for_sentiment/README.md

 ## Sentiment analysis method

-사용한 sentiment analysis 방법은 VADER sentiment analysis와 supervised learning입니다.
+The sentiment analysis methods used are VADER sentiment analysis and supervised learning.

 - VADER sentiment analysis